 Fields in the menu Manual Time Settings

-Field Description Set Date Enter a new date.
-Format: • Day: dd • Month: mm • Year: yyyy Set Time Enter a new time.
+Field Description Set Date Clicking into the field for adding a date brings up a standard calender.
+Clicking the desired date will enter it into the configuration interface.
+Set Time Enter a new time.
 Format: • Hour: hh • Minute: mm